Champagne Cocktail Recipes

 This cocktail brings together the seasonal flavors of apples, pears, ginger, and maple.
 Bourbon gives it a bit of bite and backbone.
 (For a sweeter, richer version, you could use a dark rum, like Plantation Grande Reserve or El Dorado 5-year.)
 You'll make more of the tangy ginger-maple syrup than you need for the recipe; save the remaining syrup for other cocktails or to sweeten and spice up tea or mulled wine.

-Today's cocktail is a descendent of punch, a noble drink that's enjoying a resurgence in bars all over the world.
-This one is based on the classic formula of the great recipes of the 17th and 18th centuries, most of which started with sugar soaked in lemon or orange oil.
-Here clementines are used instead, and all the spirits come from Spain.
+This punch is based on the classic formula of the great recipes of the 17th and 18th centuries, most of which started with sugar soaked in lemon or orange oil.
+Here, clementines are used instead, and all the spirits come from Spain.
 Spanish brandy is less well-known in the U.S. than cognac, but it is delicious and a great bargain, and the same could be said for cava, Spain's answer to Champagne.